aws-actions/configure-aws-credentials/README.md

 #### Immutable subject claims

-Repositories created on github.com on or after 15 July 2026, and older repositories that have opted in, emit an [immutable `sub` claim][immutable-sub].
+Repositories created on github.com on or after 15 July 2026, older repositories that have opted in, and older repositories that have been renamed since 15 July 2026, emit an [immutable `sub` claim][immutable-sub].
 This claim appends the permanent numeric ID of the organization and of the repository after each name, separated by `@`, so that a recycled org or repository name cannot be used to mint tokens matching a stale trust policy.